04.08.2022 - Digital Marketing

 3. Spare them the details

-Whatever results you choose, one of the most important parts of presenting to the board is keeping the message clear.
+Whatever results you choose, one of the most important elements of a marketing plan presentation is keeping the message clear.

 Less is more when it comes to key stakeholders.
 You don’t want to bombard your audience with complex, granular details and information.
 More often than not, it’s bound to go over their heads, especially if certain stakeholders aren’t well-versed in what you’re talking about.

-There’s far more value in presenting them with low-detail, high-quality information.
-It’s clear, straightforward, and easy to digest, summarising the top-level results and allowing you to relate them back to the business’ wider goals and bottom line.
+There’s far more value in presenting them with low detail but high-quality information.
+It’s clear, straightforward, and easy to digest, summarising the top-level results and allowing you to relate them back to the business’ wider goals and bottom line in a far simpler way.

-Something simple and brief is key here.
-Don’t be afraid to trim the fat and spare them the details.
+Something uncluttered and brief is key here, so don’t be afraid to trim the fat and spare them the details.

 4. Relate your results to the ROI